 So here’s my scary basement laundry room.
 I know that a beautiful laundry room is a novel idea, and we’re really lucky to even be living in a time with washers and dryers.
 But have you seen all of the stunning laundry rooms out there these days?!

-My fellow bloggers Karen at Decor Hint and Kristina at My Semi Designed Life both gave their laundry rooms gorgeous makeovers.
+My fellow blogger Karen at Decor Hint gave her laundry room a gorgeous makeover.
 It’s enough to make me think there could come a day when I don’t dread stepping into my dungeon to do laundry.
 Goals.

 I sketched out a backyard design early on, and the yard is starting to resemble my sketch!
 We created a pea gravel area with new raised garden beds, added tiered beds along the fence and replaced tons of grass and ivy with mulch and new plants.